jdjoum/System-Design-Notes/README.md

 ### Scalability

-  **Scalability** in production app architecture refers to the system's ability to handle increasing loads efficiently.
+  **Scalability** in system design refers to the system's ability to handle increasing loads efficiently.
 As an app grows in users or data, its architecture needs to ensure performance remains high.
 There are two main types of scalability:

   1. Vertical Scalability (Scaling Up): Increasing the resources of a single server, like CPU or memory.
 It's simpler but has hardware limitations and can become expensive.